edmundhung/conform/docs/submission.md

 # Submission

-Submission is basically form data utilizing **Conform**'s naming convention.
+A submission is basically a form data utilizing **Conform**'s naming convention.

 <!-- aside -->